-I decided to collaborate with children with special needs to create an artwork for the design of the sweater.
 When trying to explain this project through phone calls, most respondents were out of reach.
 Those who answered said they will contact me back but never did.
-I kept contacting more schools until finally SLB Pangudi Luhur, a school with students who have hearing disability, invited me to meet their principal.
-The idea was approved and I spent time with the children and teachers to make the design.
+I kept contacting more schools until finally SLB Pangudi Luhur, a school with students who have hearing disabilities, invited me to meet their principal.
 The teacher told me that some of the children have their school fees unpaid due to financial struggles, so I dedicated all profits from this fundraising for them.
 Then, I searched for suppliers, negotiated prices, and promoted this fundraising through social media and school announcements.
 We successfully generated more than 6 million IDR in revenue.

-This experience taught me integrity in doing a project that was not overseen by teachersand have no deadlines, and simultaneously strive for excellence in all the efforts.
+This experience taught me integrity in doing a project on my own.
 I would take any opportunity to build upon this project in the future and hope that I can use my business skills to help at an even larger scale.

 Is there anything else about yourself which you want us to know?
 (550 characters)

 While I dedicate myself to achieving high academic results, I also like to express my other passions: performing arts and early childhood education.
-I directed multiple plays for school and was involved in short movie productions outside of school, which boosted my creativity, coordination, and leadership skills.
-During family gatherings, I’m the one who entertains the little cousins.
-I find joy in being around them.
-I also take care of young children at church.
+I directed plays for school and was involved in short movie productions which boosted my creativity, coordination, and leadership skills.
+During family gatherings, I’m the one who entertains the little cousins and I also take care of children at church.
 I consider it to be my mission to be part of improving the education of children and NUS will prepare me with the knowledge and values to achieve it.

+How will you improve their education?
+I would substitute the last sentence of the short answer into a more specific goal regarding early chilhood education.